Parakuntu

 Parakunnu is a village in Kanyakumari district, South Tamil Nadu, India.
 It is one of the modern villages in India.

 About

 History

 Before the independence of India, the area was a thick forest.
 Fr.
-James from Belgium played an important role in the history of the village.Fr.James has developed this village with various schemes Parakunnu Palm Mortgage Scheme is one of that.
+James from Belgium played an important role in the history of the village.Fr.James has developed this village with various schemes Parakunnu Palm Mortgage Scheme is one of them.